 "Supplications with strong crying and tears" paints a picture for us of anything but silent prayers.
 Notice again that the verse states that He was heard when He prayed.

-If it is the case that Yeshua prayed out loud and not silently, this fact might also explain how the disciples found Him early one morning in a solitary place.
+If it is the case that Yeshua consistently prayed out loud and not silently to Himself, this fact might also explain how the disciples found Him early one morning in a solitary place.

 I've often wondered how Peter so easily found Yeshua in that solitary place.
-But if he heard Him praying, possibly loudly on that quiet morning, then it might not have been that difficult to simply follow the sounds of His prayers.
+But if he heard Him praying off in the distant, possibly loudly on that quiet morning, then it might not have been that difficult to simply follow the sounds of His prayers.

 Here is another example along this line, except with Paul and Silas.

 - RSV ACTS 16:25 But about midnight Paul and Silas were praying and singing hymns to God, and the prisoners were listening to them.

 Were the prisoners listening to only their singing, or to both their prayers and singing?
 From the subsequent action of the prison-keeper, one would expect something more powerful than simply singing was heard, for after the earthquake he "came trembling, and fell down before Paul and Silas....and said, Sirs, what must I do to be saved?"
 We must assume that there was something in Paul and Silas' prayer, which the jailor heard, which caused this powerful reaction from him.

 Another passage which suggest to many that silent prayers are indeed sanctioned by scripture is a passage in ROMANS.

 - ROMANS 8:26 Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.